Stable marriage and roommates problems with restricted edges: complexity and approximability: Almost stable matchings with restricted edges

-The preference lists of vertices already in $V(G)$ are structured in three blocks.
-Each man $u_i$ of the original instance $\mathcal{I}$ keeps his preference list in $O$ at the top of his new list in~$O'$.
-After these vertices in $W$, the entire set of newly-introduced $q_1, q_2, ... q_{K+1}$ women follows, in arbitrary order.
-Finally, the rest of the women are listed.
-The ordering within this last block is also arbitrary.
+In $O'$ the preference lists of vertices already in $V(G)$ are structured in three blocks.
+Each man $u_i$ in the original instance $\mathcal{I}$ keeps his preference list in $O$ at the top of his new list in~$O'$.
+After these vertices, the entire set of newly-introduced women in $Y$ follows, in arbitrary order.
+Finally, the rest of the women in $W$, not already in $u_i$'s list follow, in arbitrary order.
 A similar ordering is used when defining the preference list of each~$w_j$.
-The original list in $O$ is followed by the vertices $p_{1}, p_{2}, ... p_{K+1}$ added to~$G$, then the rest of the men follow.
+The original list in $O$ is followed by the vertices in $X$, and then the rest of the men in $U$ follow.

-The added vertices have different preference orderings.
-Man $p_{k}$'s list consists of the set of $w_j$ vertices from~$V(G)$, followed by $p_k$, and then the rest of the women in $G'$, both in arbitrary order.
-On the other hand, $q_k$ ranks all $u_i \in V(G)$ first, followed by $q_k$, and then the rest of the men in arbitrary order.
+The added newly-added vertices in $X\cup Y$ have different preference orderings.
+Man $x_i$'s list consists of the women in $W$ in arbitrary order, followed by $y_i$, and then the women in $Y\backslash \{y_i\}$ in arbitrary order.
+Similarly $y_j$ ranks all men in $U$ first in arbitrary order, followed by $x_j$, and then the men in $X\backslash \{x_j\}$ in arbitrary order.
+The preference lists of the vertices in $\mathcal I'$ are shown in Figure~\ref{fig:preflists}.

 Having described $G'$ and $O'$ completely, all that remains is to specify the set of forbidden edges~$P$.
-Each man $u_i$ has $K + 1$ forbidden edges adjacent to him, namely, all edges to the newly-introduced $q_1, q_2, ... q_{K+1}$ vertices.
-Similarly, edges between every $w_j$ and all $p_{1}, p_{2}, ... p_{K+1}$ vertices are also forbidden.
-In total, $\mathcal{I'}$ has $2 n (K + 1)$ forbidden edges.
+Each man $u_i$ has $K+1$ forbidden edges adjacent to him, namely, all edges to the newly-introduced $y_1,y_2,\dots,y_{K+1}$ vertices.
+Similarly, edges between every $w_j$ and all $x_1,x_2,\dots,x_{K+1}$ vertices are also forbidden.
+In total, $\mathcal{I'}$ has $n(K+1)$ forbidden edges.

 \begin{claim} If $M$ is a perfect matching in $\mathcal{I}$ admitting at most $K$ blocking edges, then there is a matching $M'$ in $\mathcal{I'}$ with $M' \cap P = \emptyset$ admitting also at most $K$ blocking edges. \end{claim}